Absorbing-state phase transition in biased activated random walk: Some words on the proofs

 Our proofs rely on the discrete Diaconis-Fulton representation for the dynamics of ARW.
-As it has been proved in \cite{Rolla}, local fixation for ARW is related to the stability properties of this representation, which leaves aside the chronological order of events.
+As it has been proved in~\cite{Rolla}, local fixation for ARW is related to the stability properties of this representation, which leaves aside the chronological order of events.

-At every site $x \in \mathbb{Z}^{d}$, an infinite sequence of independent and identically distributed random variables $\{ \tau^{x,j} \}_{j \in \mathbb{N}}$ is defined.
+At every site $x \in \mathbb{Z}^{d}$, an infinite sequence of independent and identically distributed random variables is defined.
 Their outcomes are some operators (``instructions'') acting on the current particle configuration by moving one particle from one site to the other one or by trying to let the particle turn to the S-state.
-Namely, every instruction on the site $x$ is \textit{``move to the site $x+z$''} with probability $\frac{p(z)}{1 + \lambda}$ or \textit{``sleep''} with probability $\frac{\lambda}{1 + \lambda}$ independently.
-When the instruction ``sleep'' is ``used'' at one site, the particle turns to the S-state only if it does not share the site with other particles.
-On every site, it is possible to ``use'' only the instruction which has not been used before and which has the lowest index $j \in \mathbb{N}$.
-Furthermore, only some actions are ``legal'', i.e., it is possible to use an instruction only if it hosts at least one active particle.

 Local fixation for the dynamics of ARW is related to the the number of instructions that must be used in order to stabilize the initial particle configuration.
 Denote by $B_L$ a compact subset of $\mathbb{Z}^d$ such that $B_L \uparrow \mathbb{Z}^d$ as $L \rightarrow \infty$.
 For every $x \in \mathbb{Z}^d$, let $m_{B_L, \eta, \tau} (x)$ be the number of instructions that must be used at $x$ in order to make the configuration $\eta$ stable in $B_L$ according to the instructions $\tau$ and denote by $\xi_{B_L, \eta, \tau}$ the corresponding stable configuration.
 A configuration is stable in $B_L$ if there are no active particles in $B_L$.
-A fundamental property of the representation is \textit{commutativity}, i.e., $\xi_{B_L, \eta, \tau}$ and $m_{B_L, \eta, \tau}$ do not depend on the order according to which instructions have been used, under the restriction that only legal actions have been performed.
-The probability distribution of the whole construction is denoted by $\mathcal{P}^{\nu}$, which is the joint probability distribution of the set of instructions, and of $\nu$, the probability distribution of the initial particle configuration.
-A second fundamental property of the representation is that if there exists a positive constant $K$ such that for every integer $L$ large enough,
+A fundamental property of the representation is \textit{commutativity}, i.e., $\xi_{B_L, \eta, \tau}$ and $m_{B_L, \eta, \tau}$ do not depend on the order according to which instructions have been used.
+A second property of the representation is that if there exists a positive constant $c$ such that for every integer $L$ large enough,

 then ARW fixates almost surely.
-Analogously, if there exists a positive constant $K^{\prime}$ such that for every integer $L$ large enough,
+Analogously, if there exists a positive constant $c^{\prime}$ such that for every integer $L$ large enough,

 then ARW stays active almost surely.
 The proof of our results is based on the definition of stabilization algorithms for the set $B_L$ and on counting the number of particles crossing the origin, which is chosen to belong to the inner boundary of $B_L$.
 In order to prove the upper bound (resp. the lower bound), we provide an estimation of the choice of parameters such that $(\ref{eq:implication})$ (resp. \ref{eq:implication2}) holds for every $L$ large enough.